-The Advanced level course is divided into micro and macro economics.
-Micro economics deals with issues mainly related to the individual firm and industry.
-These include the theories of demand and supply, price determination, the theory of the firm and the distribution of factor income.
-Macro economics deals mainly with real-life challenges of the economy, such as price stability, full employment and economic growth.
-The role of the government in the supply of money and international trade are other topics covered in the macro section.
+The Advanced level course is divided into micro and macro-economics.
+Micro-economics deals with issues mainly related to the individual firm and industry.
+These include the theories of demand and supply, price determination, the theory of the firm, market structures and labour.
+Macro-economics deals mainly with real-life challenges of the economy, such as price stability, full employment and economic growth.
+Topics covered in this section include the role of the government in the economy, money, monetary policy, international trade and national income accounting.

-Good knowledge of the subject at SEC/IGCSE Level is an advantage even though the basics of the subject are taught.
-A good level of English is essential in order to master the skills of essay writing while analytical skills will be developed throughout the two-year course.
+The subject is taught from the very basics, so previous knowledge of the subject, although helpful, is not necessary.
+A good level of English is essential to master the skills of essay writing while analytical skills will be developed throughout the two-year course.
 Keeping track of local and international economic developments is a must.